-The writer chooses a topic of interest, establishes the focus of his or her argument, details the facts that support the argument, and then arrives at a conclusion, which attempts to prescribe a remedy or solution to the problems noted in the editorial.
+The writer establishes the focus of his or her argument, details the facts that support the argument, and then arrives at a conclusion, which attempts to prescribe a remedy or solution to the problems noted in the editorial.

-Most editorial writers do not use a formal outline.
+Some editorial writers work with a formal outline as they write; others do not.
 They write their point of view first, which is the problem they wish to address.
-Then they list the points which support their point of view in the order of the least to greatest importance.
+Then they list the points that support their point of view in the order of the least to greatest importance.

 In their modified outlines, they also list points of view which they know contrast to their personal views.
 They will attempt to discredit these opposing points of view with statistics and researched facts.

 Each editorial should have at least three supporting arguments.

 - select a good headline that captures the readers’ interest.

 - write a strong opening that leaves no doubt in the readers mind your point of view.

 - support your opinion with at least three arguments supported by statistics and facts.

 Do not use passive verbs — they undermine your emotions.
 Do not use first or second pronouns.

 Conclude with solutions that you believe will help the issue at hand.